 If you need a break from the hustle and bustle of Knoxville, seeing a movie at the Regal Cinema at Turkey Creek is a great way to put your feet up and be entertained.
 Bring home souvenirs from your trip or spend a few hours wandering around the shops at Turkey Creek; it’s totally up to you!

 See Related: Cheapest Shopping Destinations in the World

 Address: 2614 Thorn Grove Pike, Knoxville, TN 37914

-Built in 1797, the historic Ramsey House is one of Knoxville’s most historic places and draws great crowds throughout the year.
+Built-in 1797, the historic Ramsey House is one of Knoxville’s most historic places and draws excellent crowds yearly.
 The house is built with beautiful pink marble and blue limestone.

 Ramsey House was known as the finest home in Tennessee for its elegance and architectural sophistication during that time.
-It houses an impressive art collection, and the original interior is still intact.
+It houses an impressive art collection, and the original interior remains intact.

 20. East Tennessee History Center

 Address: 601 S Gay St, Knoxville, TN 37902

 Head to Gay Street for a rich history lesson about Knoxville at the East Tennessee History Center.
 As a public library and museum, the East Tennessee History Center contains fascinating information about the old city and its generations of people, culture, art, and more.

 The history center focuses on all 35 counties in East Tennessee and works to accurately represent the region’s past through artifacts, photographs, the written word, interviews, and much more.
 Located in the Custom House in downtown Knoxville blocks from the historic district, the East Tennessee History Center features many exhibits, including Voices of the Land: The People of East Tennessee, which emphasizes the last 300 years of life in Knoxville, Tennessee.